liuyuanyuan/StrongCode/README.md

 # Smart Coding
-This is a resource to help programming, especially in java.
+Tutorials to help coding, especially in java.

 ## eclipse rcp
 This is an Eclipse Rich Client Platform Development Guid.